tls-inspector/curl-ios/README.md

 Pre-compiled libcurl framework for iOS and iPadOS applications!
 Automatically updated within 24-hours of a new release of curl.

+This copy of curl is built to use [OpenSSL](https://github.com/tls-inspector/openssl-ios) and references these [Apple-trusted root CA certificates](https://github.com/tls-inspector/rootca).

 ## Using the pre-compiled framework

 1. Download and extract curl.xcframework.zip from the latest release